Skip to main content

 Activations

-Each ATX is linked to one miner, identified by that miner's smesherID (a 32 byte public key), and each ATX targets one epoch.
-If a miner generates multiple ATXs targeting the same epoch, that miner is guilty of equivocation and its identity will be disqualified.
+Each ATX is linked to one smesher, is identified by that smesher's smesherID (a 32-byte public key), and targets one epoch.
+If a smesher generates multiple ATXs targeting the same epoch, that smesher becomes guilty of equivocation and its identity will be disqualified.

 Proposals and Rewards

 This mechanism allows Spacemesh to scale transaction throughput efficiently by achieving high throughput (i.e., big blocks per layer) with small messages (i.e., proposals that can be gossiped with low latency).
-Full blocks are never gossiped over the network in the course of protocol execution; rather, each node deterministically computes the block for each layer on the basis of these proposals.
+Full blocks are never gossiped over the network in the course of protocol execution.
+Instead, each node deterministically computes the block for each layer on the basis of these proposals.

 Malfeasance

-A miner's identity may be disqualified from further participation in consensus and further rewards for equivocating in several protocols and publishing conflicting messages including activations, proposals, and Hare messages.
+A smesher's identity may be disqualified from further participation in consensus and rewards for equivocating in several protocols and publishing conflicting messages including activations, proposals, and Hare messages.
 This should not be relevant for most applications.

 Node Interaction

-• some queries aren't implemented cleanly and can cause memory and CPU issues
+• Some queries are not implemented cleanly and can cause memory and CPU issues.

-• some data (e.g., rewards) are only available as a stream; there's no way to query them directly
+• Some data (e.g., rewards) is only available as a stream and there is no way to query it directly.

-Here's how to perform some common integration tasks using the API.
-Note that examples here will use the grpcurl tool, but the gRPC API can easily be integrated into an application using the github.com/spacemeshos/api/release/go published Golang module (godoc) or compiled from source.
+The following shows how to perform some common integration tasks using the API.
+Note that while the examples mentioned will use the grpcurl tool, the gRPC API can easily be integrated into an application using the github.com/spacemeshos/api/release/go published Golang module (godoc) or compiled from source.

 Current Epoch and Layer